 Criteria: Proper segregation of duties provides important safeguards and controls to ensure the proper recording, deposit and disposition of the City's funds.
-For a complete and proper segregation of duties within the accounting function, no one person should have duties in more than one of the following areas: custody of assets, recording functions and authorization abilities.
+For a complete and proper segregation of duties within accounting functions, no one person should have duties in more than one of the following areas: custody of assets, recording functions and authorization abilities.

-Condition: There appears to be a lack of segregation of duties with certain city accounting personnel.
+Condition: There appears to be a lack of segregation of duties (primarily related to cash receipting duties) with certain city accounting personnel.
 The City has some mitigating controls in place such that this is not deemed to be a material weakness.
+We also noted that the cash drawer at the front desk is not physically secure.